 This classification includes anything spanning a vast military spectrum, with sectors in opposition, separatist movements and militant groups.
 The nations assumed under this category are North Korea, South Korea and China.

 In a June 2011 issue of the New York Times, the United States was chronicled as a nation engaged in a global effort to “deploy shadow Internet and mobile phone systems[in which] dissidents can use to undermine repressive governments that seek to silence them by censoring or shutting down telecommunications networks.”
 Additionally, internet censorship can be circumvented by utilizing a proxy server website to access banned data.
 A proxy server website is an un-blocked server that is outside of the censored geographic area of the user.
 This website tool enables retrieval of censored data.
-Another way to informationally-intervene is by changing a censored IP address to that of an IP from a non-censored country.
+Another way to informationally-intervene is by changing a censored IP address to that of an IP from a non-censored country, for example by using change IP address software.
 For assistance in visualizing the above information, look at our infographic below which showcases the key points of anti-censorship data.
 After all, it’s only fair that a democratic nation encourages “freedom of speech” as a globally-applicable entitlement.

 Freedom of expression is classed as a basic human right both in UN statute and International law.
 Of course this doesn’t mean that all countries and governments respect this right – clearly when you look at countries like Iran, China and Syria that certainly isn’t the case.